itsa/itsa.github.io/_docs/drag-drop/multiple-items.md

 module: drag-drop
 maintainer: Marco Asbreuk
 title: Moving multiple items
-intro: "Multiple items can be dragged at once by specifying <b>e.relatives</b> inside a before-subscriber to the <b>dd-start</b> event."
+intro: "Multiple items can be dragged at once by specifying <b>e.relatives</b> inside a before-subscriber to the <b>dd-start</b> event.
+This example uses drag-delegation."
 ---

 <style type="text/css">